 7. Train Your Managers

-Half of employees say that their manager is the most dissatisfying aspect of their work.
+According to a Harris poll, half of employees say that their manager is the most dissatisfying aspect of their work.
 Top complaints include:

 - Managers not recognizing employee achievements

 - Managers not giving clear directions

 - Managers not making time to meet with employees

 Invest in leadership training.